dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

-Adding [MDX](https://mdxjs.com) to my website meant removing the `gatsby-transformer-remark` plugin - and with it the ability to automatically extract an excerpt of Markdown and make the resulting HTML available to components for rendering.
+Adding [MDX](https://mdxjs.com) to my website meant removing the `gatsby-transformer-remark` plugin - and with it the ability to automatically extract an excerpt of Markdown and render it to the screen.

 Here's a snippet of the updated `gatsby-config.js`.